ZQuestClassic/zquestclassic.com/content/news/2023-10-19-announcing-2.55-final.md

 ## What cool stuff to expect

+Here are some big projects that we're hoping to work on over the next year.

 ### Z3 scrolling

 Over a year in development, Z3-scrolling adds Regions to the DMap editor, allowing quest designers to stitch together multiple screens for the player to traverse as a single area in which the camera follows them around - just like A Link To The Past!
 Expect more information when the beta is released alongside 3.0.
 For now, enjoy [this Z3 video Moosh made](https://www.youtube.com/watch?v=KaoIiORMurk&ab_channel=Moosh).